Disney’s Animal Kingdom Lodge — Deluxe Resort — Walt Disney World

 What type of amenities are offered?

 The rooms have a small safe in the closet to store valuables.
-It’s big enough for your plane tickets, cash/travelers checks and maybe some jewelry, but not much more.
-For storing larger valuables inquire at the front desk.
-In addition, you’ll also find a hairdryer, small coffee maker with packets of coffee and tea, iron and ironing board, a crib, and a small refrigerator.
+It’s big enough for your plane tickets, cash/travelers checks, and maybe some jewelry — but not much more.
+For storing larger valuables, inquire at the front desk.
+In addition, you’ll also find a hairdryer, small coffee maker with packets of coffee and tea, iron and ironing board, and a small refrigerator.
 Valet parking, voice mail, and room service are also available.

 I hear that there are no more room keys at Disney resort hotels.
 How do I get into my room?

 Walt Disney World has converted their room keys and admission tickets from plastic cards to MagicBands, flexible plastic wristbands, resembling a watch or bracelet, that use Radio Frequency (RF) technology.
 Your MagicBand is linked to your My Disney Experience (MDE) account and acts as your Disney resort room key.
 Simply touch the Mickey symbol on your MagicBand to the RFID reader near your room door to gain entry.
 Read about using MagicBands for park admission, FastPass+ and more here.

 You can also use your My Disney Experience app on your smartphone to open your Resort room door.